thisisagile/easy/README.md

 All classes that inherit from `Record`  or `Entity` will have an internal object called `state`.
 Normally, the state of an object is passed to it during construction.
 Using this internal object `state` allows for easy mapping of the content of an entity, which is usually JSON, to its properties.
 We prefer to keep our entities immutable.
 Properties therefore can be readonly.
 An update to an object is considered a state change and should therefore always return a new instance of the entity, instead of modifying the state of the current instance.

 An example of an entity is the `Movie` class below.
-Here the content of the object comes from an external service (called Omdb), and is mapped to the actual properties of the `Movie` class.
+Here the content of the object comes from an external service (called OMDb), and is mapped to the actual properties of the `Movie` class.

     export class Movie extends Entity {
         @required() readonly id: Id = this.state.imdbID;